Pupil Premium & Sports Premium

 - The Senior Leadership Team have a clear overview of how funding is allocated and the difference it is making to the outcomes of pupils termly.

-- We ensures class teachers and subject leaders know which pupils are eligible for Pupil Premium so they can take responsibility for accelerating progress and accountability is shared across the academy.
+- We ensure class teachers and subject leaders know which pupils are eligible for Pupil Premium so they can take responsibility for accelerating progress and accountability is shared across the academy.

 - Our Governing Body is ambitious for pupils and closely monitors the school’s effectiveness in closing the gap between different groups of pupils.

-Please click on the links below which will take you to the current pupil premium spending plan and reports from previous years.
+Please click on the links below which will take you to the current Pupil Premium Strategy:

 Sports Premium Funding